NET ZERO FOR BUSINESSES - what it means and what you should do

 The final component of Net Zero is how you get there, and this is where the crucial distinction between ‘carbon neutral’ and ‘Net Zero’ comes in.
 Carbon neutrality also means balancing out the emissions you produce, but a business could become carbon neutral overnight by purchasing carbon credits equivalent to their emissions without taking any steps to avoid the emissions in the first place.

-To be Net Zero, you need to reduce your emissions as much as possible over time, and carbon credits can only be used to compensate for the emissions that are truly unavoidable, with much stricter requirements around the types and amount of credits that are acceptable.
+To be Net Zero, you need to reduce your emissions as much as possible over time (typically at least 90-95%), and carbon credits can only be used to compensate for the emissions that are truly unavoidable, with much stricter requirements around the types and amount of credits that are acceptable.